 Still, there is value here, particularly with the checks for missing updates, and overall, the Vulnerability Scan is a worthwhile addition to the suite.

 Last, but not least, there's the VPN.
-With the free plan limiting you to only 200MB a day, it's only suitable for the lightest of uses, picking up email or carrying out some confidential web transaction via public Wi-Fi.
+You're limited to only 200MB, which is enough for the lightest of uses, picking up email or carrying out some confidential web transactions via public Wi-Fi.
 But it's easy to use, has servers that cover 51 countries, and support for Hotspot Shield's Catapult Hydra protocol ensures decent speeds.
-It's worth having, even in its limited form (but check out our full Bitdefender Premium VPN review (opens in new tab) if you'd like to go further.)
+It's worth having, even in its limited form (but check out this full Bitdefender Premium VPN review if you'd like to go further.)

-This is a strong all-round antivirus tool which does a good job of keeping even brand new, undiscovered threats at bay, and throws in some useful extras, too.
-Bitdefender Antivirus Plus 2022 is an absolute must for your PC security shortlist.
+This is a strong all-around antivirus tool that does a good job of keeping even brand-new, undiscovered threats at bay and throws in some useful extras, too.
+Bitdefender Antivirus Plus is an absolute must for your PC security shortlist.

-Bitdefender Antivirus Plus 2022 has way more functionality than most antivirus apps, but it's still missing some key security suite features.
-And that's where Bitdefender Internet Security 2022 (opens in new tab) comes in, adding essentials like a firewall, spam filter and parental controls.
+Bitdefender Antivirus Plus has way more functionality than most antivirus apps, but it's still missing some key security suite features.
+And that's where Bitdefender Internet Security comes in, adding essentials like a firewall, spam filter, and parental controls.

 A privacy layer protects you from webcam hijacking by stopping unauthorized apps from accessing your webcam, and a microphone monitor identifies all the apps using the microphone.

-As we mentioned at the outset, Bitdefender Internet Security 2022 is reasonably priced and only marginally more expensive than Antivirus Plus.
-For example, a three device, one-year Internet Security license costs only $5 more in year one ($29.99 vs $24.99), $20 more on renewal ($79.99 vs $59.99).
+As I mentioned at the outset, Bitdefender Internet Security is reasonably priced and only marginally more expensive than Antivirus Plus.
+For example, a three-device, one-year Internet Security license costs $10 more in year one ($34.99 vs $24.99), and $25 more on renewal ($84.99 vs $59.99).
 You could spend more than that on a commercial parental controls package or spam filter alone.

-- Get Bitdefender Internet Security 2020 for 70% off by clicking here if you live in the US or UK (opens in new tab) or alternatively click here if you live in Australia (opens in new tab)!
+- Get Bitdefender Internet Security for $52 off by clicking here if you live in the US or UK or alternatively click here if you live in Australia!

 Bitdefender's firewall works exactly as you would hope, automatically blocking incoming attacks, intelligently deciding which apps are safe to allow online, and which apps really, really aren't.
 Most people can leave the firewall to do its work, never seeing any prompts, or having to tweak a single setting.

-Internet Security comes with a simple spam filter, which in theory should have automatically added a tab to our Outlook setup.
-This didn't happen for us, and digging deeper, we found an Outlook alert reporting that 'Bitdefender Antispam... caused Outlook to crash.
+Internet Security comes with a simple spam filter, which in theory should have automatically added a tab to my Outlook setup.
+This didn't happen for me, and digging deeper, I found an Outlook alert reporting that 'Bitdefender Antispam... caused Outlook to crash.
 As a result, it was disabled.'

-This lack of control doesn't seem to affect functionality, though, with our brief tests suggesting the filter blocks more than 90% of junk mails, while falsely flagging less than 1% of legitimate emails as spam.
+This lack of control doesn't seem to affect functionality, though, with my brief tests suggesting the filter blocks more than 90% of junk mail, while falsely flagging less than 1% of legitimate emails as spam.
 This was only a very quick check, but it suggests that Bitdefender's filter matches the best of the specialist antispam competition.

 Bitdefender's Parental Controls feature has a reasonable set of features for monitoring and controlling your children's digital activities.
 You're able to block websites by content, restrict application use, block device usage for specified periods (like bedtime) or set a daily limit of screen time which includes both mobile and desktop devices.